KrystalLiLi/PHAS0077HaiyanLi/README.md

 ==========
 Background
 ---
-Kinetic Monte Carlo is a promising approach used to investigate phenomena on catalytic surfaces.
-In
+Research on catalysts is always blossoming due to the increasing demand of improving efficiency and saving costs in productivity.
+The computational method Kinetic Monte Carlo exhibits excellent advantage in simulating and investigating chemical behaviours on catalytic surfaces.
+Thus, we employ the KMC to a few well-known chemical systems and non-reactive surface processes to explore its superiority.

 Usage
 ---